Madfish5415/YEP_AREA_2020/README.md

 Automation platform of his digital life

 Services :
-Intra epitech
+  - Intra epitech
-Yammer
+  - Yammer
-Insta
+  - Insta
-One drive
+  - One drive
-Dropbox
+  - Dropbox
-Outlook
+  - Outlook
-Youtube
+  - Youtube
-(Twitter)
+  - Discord
-Discord
+  - Github
-Github
+  - (Twitter)

 Actions / Reactions :
   - TA mail of project P or all projects (Outlook) -> Post the trace in a one drive folder (One drive)